kunfengchen/carnd-t3-p1/README.md

       * If no safe lane to move to, stay in the same lane
   * The avearge Best Miles without incidents is 15 miles

+## Other Things to Try
+* Use Jerk Minimizing Trajectory (JMT)
+* Use cost functions for prioritizing behaviors
+* Use state machine for car state, like Constant Speed, Changing Lane, Preparing Changing Lane...

 ## Third Party Library
 * [spline tool](http://kluge.in-chemnitz.de/opensource/spline/)